Indian interior design is emerging as an inspiration for tastemakers. Here’s how to achieve its characteristic opulence in your own home.

 Indian interior design is also about promoting well-being and honing spirituality as it is about aesthetics.
 Indian homes are often accented with carved metal statues of sacred symbols and Hindu gods to bring prosperity, happiness and abundance to the owners.

-Juxtaposing them with colors and patterns not only does away with the antiquated feel that metals tend to have, the combination also makes for a rich and visually delicious atmosphere.
+Juxtaposing them with colours and patterns not only does away with the antiquated feel that metals tend to have, but the combination also makes for a rich and visually delicious atmosphere.
 Keep the rest of the room neutral to allow these elements to pop.

-It may be tempting to go crazy with such a varied palette, but it will create a visual chaos and result in a dated look.
-Keep it simple by using one dominant color, with sparse touches of a complementing hue.
+It may be tempting to go crazy with such a varied palette, but it will create visual chaos and result in a dated look.
+Keep it simple by using one dominant colour, with sparse touches of a complementing hue.